Plaster Vs Drywall: Which Wall Is Superior?

 Types Of Cracks In Plaster Walls

-Hairline Cracks – hairline cracks are tiny cracks in plaster that are long and thin.
-They may loosen pieces that look like paint chips.
-In order to repair this type of crack, remove the pieces and plaster over it.
+Hairline Cracks – hairline cracks are tiny, long, and thin cracks in plaster.
+They can loosen pieces that look like paint chips.
+To repair hairlines, remove the pieces and plaster over it.

-Wide Cracks – if the wide crack is stationary, then you will need to apply tape before adding plaster.
-If the crack is also deep, you can feel it with plaster before adding tape on the top.
-This will prevent the tape from breaking.
+Wide Cracks – if the wide crack is stationary, you will need to apply tape before adding plaster.
+If the crack is deep, you can feel it with plaster before adding tape on the top.
+This prevents the tape from breaking.

-Moving Cracks – moving cracks are the most complicated.
-You need to remove any plaster that is moving or else it will cause more problems later.
+Moving Cracks – moving cracks are difficult.
+If you don’t remove plaster that is moving, it will cause problems later.
 When you do, you will need to apply all three coats of plaster back on.

-For a complete guide on repairing plaster walls, check out this article where we go over how to repair and renovate plaster walls.
-We even let you know the layers of plaster so you can fix those moving cracks in no time!
+For a guide on plaster wall repair, check out this article.
+We go over how to repair and renovate plaster walls.
+We let you know the layers of plaster so you can fix those moving cracks in no time.

 How To Repair Drywall

-If you have a home that has drywall and need to make repairs, don’t get overwhelmed.
-Repairing drywall is easy!
+If you have a home with drywall that needs repairing, it’s easy.
+It’s a good idea to have a drywall repair kit on hand.
 Take these steps and you shouldn’t run into any problems.

 Cut Out The Damaged Piece

-For small cracks, you can cover them with tape and mud again.
-But for best results, you need to cut out the damaged piece of drywall.
-You can feel the small hole with newpsaper and tape it.
+For small cracks, you can cover them with tape and mud.
+But best results, you need to cut out the damaged piece of drywall.
+You can feel the small hole with newspaper and tape it.
 However, the correct way is to cut the piece out.

 To do so, you need to find the stud.
 Find it and cut the drywall halfway through the stud.
 The stud should be half, though not fully, exposed.
 Do the same sixteen inched, or wherever the next stud is.

 You should end up with a square or rectangle piece cut away from the wall.
 Each stud should be exposed halfway through.
-This is so you have something for both pieces of drywall to attach to.
+This is so you have something for both pieces of drywall to attach.

-After you cut the drywall out, make sure that there isn’t any mud, sheetrock, or screw heads sticking out.
+After you cut the drywall out, make sure the mud is removed, and sheetrock, or screw heads aren’t sticking out.
 The area should be completely flat.
 You can scrape off most things with the knife or painter’s tool.

 Measure New Area

-Yes, measure again.
-Measuring twice will save you a lot of trouble and mistakes.
-After you measure again, you can mark and cut your new piece of drywall.
+Measuring twice will reduce mistakes.
+After, mark, and cut the new drywall.
 If there are any outlets or switches, make sure you cut holes for them.

 Install The New Drywall

-Finally, screw the drywall in.
-Make sure that the screws are flush with the drywall so you don’t have to retape and mud them.
+Screw the drywall in.
+The screws should be flush with the drywall so you don’t have to re-tape and mud.
 Now, all you need to do is tape and mud the drywall.

-Mudding drywall is no doubt the most inconvenient part of installing drywall.
-To do so you need to use drywall tape, adhered to cracks with drywall mud.
+Mudding drywall is the hardest part of installation.
+You need drywall tape, adhered to cracks with drywall mud.
 Then, use a painter’s or drywall tool to add a thin layer of mud on top.

-If your other wall is stomped or done with popcorn, you will need to match it.
+If your other wall is stomped or has popcorn, you should match it.
 If you have trouble, call a professional to help out.
 Repairs aren’t nearly as expensive as entire walls.
 For a complete guide on repairing and even installing drywall, check out this informative article.